-(formerly PHYS& 100) Prereq: High school algebra or MATH 060 with arade of at least 2.0 or instructor permission.
+(formerly PHYS& 100)

+Prereq: High school algebra or MATH 096 with grade of at least 2.0 or instructor permission

 A survey course for non-science majors that develops an awareness and appreciation of the physical environment by looking at everyday experiences and relating them to the principles and laws in physics.
 Lab included.